bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-10-09-orientation-robust-object-detection-in-aerial-images-based-on-r-nms.md

 1. Implement the given architecture as in the paper.
 It is not mandatory to perform rotated-NMS.
 Can implement the traditional NMS technique as well.
 2. The loss functions can be standard ones, specific to the ones used in the standard faster R-CNN network, and may not be the one proposed in the paper.
-3. Report the accuracy in the form of IoU metrics
+3. Report the accuracy in the form of IoU or MAP metrics.

 **Dataset Link**: [https://captain-whu.github.io/DOTA/dataset.html](https://captain-whu.github.io/DOTA/dataset.html)